hpyproject/hpyproject.org/posts/2022/09/hpy_sprint_status.md

 CPython core developers in the call.

-The sprint report was streamed on [Twitch](https://www.twitch.tv/pypyproject) and the recording is still available.
+The sprint report was streamed on [Twitch](https://www.twitch.tv/pypyproject) and the recording is available here:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kl5w8uR6hGA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!--TEASER_END-->

+## HPy Sprint Call with CPython Core Developers

 One of the main goals in the sprint was to write a PEP to officially propose HPy as an Python C extension API.
 We started to do so but before we actually